souzafcharles/souzafcharles/README.md

 ### :books: I'm Bachelor’s degree in
-- Librarianship and Information Science
+- Librarianship and Information Science at UFSCar, São Carlos, SP, Brazil

 ### :computer: I'm currently an undergraduate student in
-- Technologist degree in System Analysis and Development
+- Technologist degree in System Analysis and Development at IFSP, São Carlos, SP, Brazil